-- A15.1 All students have a responsibility to ensure that they have received a copy of the programme handbook (myProgramme) applicable to their programme of study.
-Programme handbooks are provided by the University at either the start of each University academic year or the start of each year of study applicable to their programme. - All students have a responsibility to ensure that they are fully acquainted with the information on student responsibilities, programme specific regulations and procedures, and University academic regulations, procedures, information, services and organisations contained in the programme handbook provided by the University (myProgramme/myUniversity)
+- All students have a responsibility to ensure that they have received and engaged with the relevant information regarding their programme of study.
+This information will be provided by the University at either the start of each University academic year or the start of each year of study applicable to their programme. - All students have a responsibility to ensure that they are fully acquainted with the information on student responsibilities, programme specific regulations and procedures, and University academic regulations, procedures, information, services and organisations.